-Let’s just say for a minute (even though I have no idea what happened in this divorce) that the mom cheated on the dad, that she is completely at fault, that she was horrible to him, etc. etc. That STILL does not give this guy the right to tell his kids about it.
+Let’s just say for a minute (even though I have no idea what happened in this divorce) that the mom cheated on the dad, that she is completely at fault, that she was horrible to him, etc. etc. That STILL does not give this guy the right to involve the kids in the divorce.

 It seems he is so filled with resentment and hate and anger and bitterness, that he couldn’t think of any other way to feel validated, to get his anger out, to seek revenge.
 So, he USED his kids to help himself feel better.